-This equation explains (i) that the level of effective demand (Y_d) is directly related to the level of investment (I).
-Any increase in the level of investment will directly increase the level of effective demand and vice versa. (ii) The effective demand is inversely related to the marginal propensity to save (α).
-Any increase in MPS (α) will decrease the level of effective demand and vice versa.
-This is the demand side.
+This relation tells us (I) that the level of effective demand (Yd) is directly related to the level of investment through the multiplier whose value is given by $1/\alpha$ .
+Any increase in the level of investment will directly increase the level of effective demand and vice versa. (ii) The effective demand is inversely related to the marginal propensity to save (a).
+Any increase in marginal propensity to save (a) will decrease the level of effective demand and vice versa.